-The Annual Governance Statement will be the subject of review by the Governance and Audit Wales to ensure that it is consistent with their knowledge and with legislation.
+The Annual Governance Statement will be the subject of review by Audit Wales to ensure that it is consistent with their knowledge and with legislation.
 In addition, the Internal Audit section undertakes an annual independent review of the Annual Governance Framework and the method of scoring and evidence, as noted in Point 2 above.